 How do you define a zoo?

 According to the UK's Zoo Licensing Act 1981 a 'zoo' is an establishment where wild animals are kept for exhibition to the public otherwise than for purposes of a circus and otherwise than in a pet shop.
-To operate within the law, these establishments must have a zoo license and the Zoo Licensing Act applies to any zoo to which members of the public have access, with or without charge for admission, on more than seven days in any period of 12 consecutive months.
+To operate within the law, these establishments must have a zoo licence and the Zoo Licensing Act applies to any zoo to which members of the public have access, with or without charge for admission, on more than seven days in any period of 12 consecutive months.

-These establishments can very in what they are called.
+These establishments can vary in what they are called.
 What we commonly refer to as safari parks, wildlife parks, public aquariums and birds of prey centres are all considered to be 'zoos' under the zoo licensing act if they are open to the public for more than seven days a year.

 How does zoo licensing work?